 But sometimes more is less, and that’s exactly the problem we faced with SecureLine VPN.
-First, we’re going to be talking about the obvious choice.
+Let’s talk about the obvious choice.

-Avast SecureLine VPN sets its subscriptions based on the number of simultaneous devices.
+Avast SecureLine VPN sets its packages based on the duration of the subscription.
 When we visited the website, these pricings showed up: